 There are a variety of ways to share your time and talents to enhance the worship experience for St. Bart's family.
 New members are joyfully welcomed to any of these ministries.
-If you are interested, please call the church office at (858) 487-2159, if you are interested in joining any of these ministries.
+If you are interested, please contact the parish administrator, (858) 487-2159, if you are interested in joining any of these ministries.
 All are welcome!

 Acolytes participate with clergy and other lay ministers in worship services in the church.
 They carry the cross, candles and Gospel book in the procession.
 Acolytes also assist with setting of the altar table and other liturgical duties during the services.

 Acolytes can begin as early as the 5th grade and continue serving with increased responsibility through grade 12.
 The acolyte team comes together for their Annual Meeting with lunch and there are also training sessions several times during the church year.